katholt/srst2/README.md

 Sample names are taken from the first part of the read file name (before the suffix if you have paired reads).
 E.g. 'strainA_1.fastq.gz' is assumed to belong to a sample called "strainA"; 'strainB_C_1.fastq.gz" would be assumed to belong to a sample called "strainB_C".
 These sample names will be used to name all output files, and will appear in the results files.

 * Illumina MiSeq reads files: The current standard Illumina MiSeq naming conventions are also accomodated.
 We assume that files with names in the format 'samplename_S1_L001_R1_001.fastq.gz' and 'XXX_S1_L001_R2_001.fastq.gz' are the forward and reverse reads from a sample named 'XXX'.
 So, you can simply use 'srst2 --input_pe XXX_S1_L001_R1_001.fastq.gz XXX_S1_L001_R2_001.fastq.gz' and srst2 will recognise these as forward and reverse reads of a sample named XXX.
-If you have single rather than paired MiSeq reads, you would use 'srst2 --input_pe XXX_S1_L001_R1_001.fastq.gz'.
+If you have single rather than paired MiSeq reads, you would use 'srst2 --input_se XXX_S1_L001_R1_001.fastq.gz'.

 MLST Database format
 ====